sebastianbergmann/phpunit-documentation-english/src/error-handling.rst

 errors.
 We will use the term "issues" to refer to ``E_DEPRECATED``, ``E_USER_DEPRECATED``, ``E_NOTICE``, ``E_USER_NOTICE``, ``E_STRICT``, ``E_WARNING``, and ``E_USER_WARNING`` errors for the remainder of this chapter.

+``E_STRICT`` was deprecated in PHP 8.4.
+On PHP versions where ``E_STRICT`` errors still exist, PHPUnit processes them as if they were ``E_NOTICE`` errors.

+The error handler also processes ``E_USER_ERROR`` errors.
+These are not issues in the sense used in this chapter, they are handled differently (see :ref:`error-handling.e-user-error`).

-The error handler is only active while a test is running and only processes issues triggered by test code or code that is called from test code.
+The error handler is active while a test is running and only processes issues triggered by test code or code that is called from test code.
 It ignores issues triggered by PHPUnit's own code as well as code from PHPUnit's dependencies.
+Issues that are triggered while the test suite is loaded, before the first test is run, are processed separately (see :ref:`error-handling.issues-outside-of-tests`).

 .. admonition:: Other error handlers